 Good lighting

-Ensure that the room is well lit.
+Ensure that the room is well-lit.
 People with hearing loss often rely on non-verbal cues such as body language, facial expressions, and lipreading to help them understand better and improve communication.
 All of these actions can be misconstrued if the lighting is poor, which could lead to misunderstandings and frustration from everyone.

 Reduce background noise

-When you’re preparing a gathering people, and particularly if someone in the party has hearing loss, consider booking a venue that does not have a lot of background noise.
+When you’re preparing a gathering of people, and particularly if someone in the party has hearing loss, consider booking a venue that does not have a lot of background noise.
 Alternatively, request a table that is further from the noise.
 If you can communicate where there is no noise that would be ideal however, that is not always possible.
 You can also ask others to speak softer in the room when you communicate with a person with hearing loss.

 Lexie Hearing